BadIdeaFactory/corporate/documents/operating.md

 ### Disputes Between Project Owners
 If project owners disagree, the Beastmaster is responsible for addressing the disagreement.
-If the beastmaster fails to create harmony, the Undermind, Overmind, and Bestmaster make the final determination.
+If the beastmaster fails to create harmony, the Beastmaster proposes a solution and if either the Undermind or Overmind approve it, the Owners in conflict can either accept that solution or mutually agree on an alternative.

 ### Retiring a BIFFUD Project
 All BIFFUD projects, regardless of how they are resourced and supported,